 In the Covr box are three wireless access points.
-One is the main unit.
 D-link calls them nodes.
+One is the main unit or node.

-Each node has a power supply.
+Each node has its own power supply.
 And that means it needs a power socket.
-The power cables are about a metre long, so you’re restricted to putting nodes near power outlets.
+The power cables attached to the nodes are about a metre long, so you’re restricted to putting nodes near your power outlets.
 There is a rival home network technology that uses power outlets.
 You might want to consider that instead of Covr.

 The box also holds a single Ethernet cable and, for the aesthetically minded, alternative colour fascia plates for the access points.
 Presumably this is to make sure your nodes don’t clash with the curtains.
-I find this silly because even if you change the cover the nodes still stand out.
+Although even if you change the cover the nodes still stand out.

 There’s also a sheet of paper optimistically labelled Simple Setup Guide.
 You can work through this, or you can download an iOS or Android app that walks you through the process.

-As we shall see, the app didn’t work for me.
-Which meant I had to return to the paper instructions.
+As we shall see, the app didn’t work in testing.
+Which took us back to the paper instructions.

 The app tells you to connect the main node to a power supply and to turn off your modem.
 You then connect the access point to the modem with the Ethernet cable and switch everything on.
 Once everything is running, you are then asked to log into the Covr wireless router from your phone.

-In my case this simply did not happen.
+In testing this simply did not happen.
 The iPhone could find the router, but it couldn’t log on.
-Nor could my small iPad Pro or my other iPad Pro.
-I then tried to do this all over again with an Android phone.
-Once more, there was nothing.
+Nor could the iPad Pro.
+It didn't work with an Android phone either.
 Four attempts with four devices didn’t work.
-Not a sausage.

 Part of the panel shows a map of the network.
 If one of the connections, and this includes the connection from the main node to the internet, is broken it shows up in red.
 At this point things appeared to be running fine.
 The next task is to configure the secondary nodes.